grafana/writers-toolkit/docs/sources/write/deprecate-remove/index.md

 ## Documentation deprecation

-Scenario: There are situations in which you may deprecate documentation along with and/or independent of feature deprecation.
+Scenario: There are situations in which you may deprecate documentation independent of feature deprecation.

 Example text: